 - a final exam.

 The final exam is in multiple-choice format.
-Students who do not pass can usually do one retake without having to pay extra.
-Defendants who pass the course get a certificate of completion.4
+If you do not pass, you can usually do one retake without having to pay extra.
+If you pass the course, you get a certificate of completion.4

 4. Can I take the class online?

 Yes.
-Most defendants elect to do the online course because they can complete it at home at their own convenience.
+You can elect to do the online course.
+This is a popular option because you can complete it at home at your own convenience.

-Defendants without internet access have the option of completing the program in a regular classroom.
-(Though during COVID-19, this may not be an option.)
+If you do not have internet access, you have the option of completing the program in a regular classroom.

 5. How long is it?